Getting a certificate of life in the United States

 - If you want to have the local authorities sign and stamp the certificate, ask them how long it will take.

-- The embassy in Washington D.C. will take 1 to 2 working days to sign and stamp the certificate.
+- The embassy in Washington D.C. will take 1 to 2 working days to draw up the certificate.
 Check when you can collect your document from the embassy.
 Or ask when you are there.

 - The consulates-general in Atlanta, Chicago, Miami, New York en San Francisco will draw up the certificate while you wait.